Mainfreight : Air & Ocean Service Announcement | Coronavirus COVID-19 Update | MarketScreener

 Feedback from Mainfreight teams on the ground in those regions where 'lockdown' type measures have been introduced in Europe, Asia and the United States, has been that we are able to continue operating much as we normally would.
 Factories, warehouses, ports and transport providers are largely continuing to produce and distribute goods, albeit with some health-related regulations being applied.

-Air freight is the exception, and our update published this morning gave insight into the current situation in New Zealand, and our recommendation that our customers talk with us and work through the options available.
+Air freight is the exception, and our recommendation that our customers talk with us and work through the options available.
 Feedback from our air freight branches around the world is consistent with what we see here in New Zealand.

 Please find below updates received in the last 24 hours from our Mainfreight teams around the world: